 Site Hazards: Boat traffic, stay away from the centre of the channel.

 Other comments: Once a year in May/June thousands of spiny spider crabs come up from deep water to mate and you will see the larger male crab holding onto the smaller female.
 Male spiny spider crabs can grow to 1.5m across and are well camouflaged by cementing seaweed to there back.
 After about one month they disappear back into deeper water.
 Don't forget to use the comments at the bottom of the page to let other Divers know what its like to dive here.

 Cafe: The old boathouse has been turned into a Tea Room

 Surface Photos: Contact me

-Underwater Photos: By Matt Yates UTube
+Underwater Photos: UTube Contact me

 Dive Map: Not required

 Dive Report: Matt Yates Entered the water on the left-hand side.
 Wade out to chest deep water before submerging and following the wall out.
 Initially, the bottom is made of large pebbles which eventually give way to a rocky bottom covered in seaweed.
 In places, rocks rise up from the bottom and a rocky reef takes shape.
-The rocks are covered in barnacles and limpets.
+The rocks are covered with barnacles and limpets.
 There were loads of shanneys on these rocks.
 In deeper water, there was a few ballen wrasse and over the sand in the centre of the harbour channel were some Pollack.

 Dive Report: Comment in the box below.